CyberSinfonian/fender-test/README.md

-# fender-test
+# elasticsearch-test
-Programming test for Fender Digital interview process
+Programming test for previous interview process.
+The work here is in a partially-functional state after running out of time to complete the programming test.

 ## System Requirements
 - Python >= 2.6